 Our Board of Directors has undertaken a review of its composition and the independence of each director.
-Based on the review of each director's background, employment and affiliations, including family relationships, the Board of Directors has determined that three of our five directors (Peter J.L.
+Based on the review of each director's background, employment and affiliations, including family relationships, the Board of Directors has determined that three of our four directors (Peter J.L.
 Lawrence, Reuben Cannon, and Marc Dumont) are "independent" under the rules and regulations of the SEC and Section 5062(a)(2) of the Nasdaq Rules.
 In making this determination, our Board of Directors considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of the Company's capital stock.
 Mr. Mathis was not deemed independent as a result of his service as our Chief Executive Officer, and his significant stock ownership.
-Mr. Allen was determined as not independent as a result of his ownership in LVH, through SLVH, LLC.